stck-lzm/badown/README.md

 To download from a file with a lot of urls just use a loop for:
 `for i in $(cat urls); do ./badown $i && sleep .5; done`

-### warning
-For some reason (encryption stuff), I am not able to recover the name of the folder for mega folder links.
-Which means that the tree structure of the folder is not respected.
-But, all the files are downloaded in a folder named megafolder with the UNIX timestamp.

 ### todo
 Add curl support, more site and resume paused download.